sinhp/carlvlewis.github.io/_posts/2017-04-26-my-week-at-openvisconf-2017-in-tweets.md

 > Code is often the best tool we have because it is the most general tool. -Bostock

 And therein lies the reason for much of my heretofore disdain for B.I. apps such as Tableau.
-But just because Tableau extracts code with 'drop-down menus' doesn't have value whatsoever.
+But just because Tableau abstracts code with 'drop-down menus' doesn't have value whatsoever.
 As Bostock reminds us, "Code has come a long way, but it's still far from human-friendly."

 Which got me thinking more deeply about what it means to be 'human-friendly.'
-Certainly, Tableau must have something going for it in this area or else it wouldn't enjoy such ad nouveau popularity.
+Certainly, Tableau must have something going for it in the HCD arena or else it wouldn't enjoy such ad nouveau popularity.
 So, when a dataset of tweets from the conference flashed in a notification on my screen, I figured I'd see if I could, in less than 15 minutes, visualize the dataset in a meaningful way that conveyed a narrative, afforded user interaction and was <em>accessible</em> to users of all screen sizes.
 While I'd normally reach for a d3 plugin like `d3.treemap` or `d3.circle' and spend roughly 30-45 minutes building a bespoke visualization, I found myself, as a new user of Tableau, quickly producing precisely what I'd envisioned well within my 15-minute time constraint.
 Did I inherently limit the expressiveness of what I <em>might</em> have created using code alone?
 Certainly.
 But I also accomplished the goal that, as Schneiderman reminds us, is the ultimate goal of visualization: insight.

 So, I no longer <em>hate</em> Tableau.
 That has very little to do with the multitude of things I learned at OpenVis, but it, to me, was a central theme surrounding many of the talks.
 What is the purpose of visualization?
 Innovation for innovation's sake or insight?